BTCC: Motorsport Photography Workshop 2026

 What Our Clients Say:

-This is a rough itinerary for the workshop.
-Timings may vary slightly once the timetable has been officially announced closer to the race weekend.
+This is a rough itinerary for both workshops.
+Timings may vary slightly once the timetable has been officially announced closer to the race weekends.

 9am - Morning on-track sessions.